krathman257/krathman257.github.io/README.md

 The caption variable is optional.
 The command will automatically search in the folder in `docs/assets/images/` that has the same name as the `short_name` of the project associated with the post.

+## Testing

+Any added pages can be tested before pushing the changes to Github.
+This can be done on any computer with `bundle` and `jekyll` installed (I've only tried it on Linux, Windows syntax may vary).
+Run the following terminal command from the website's home directory (in this case, inside `/docs`):

+`bundle exec jekyll serve --livereload`

+The website will be hosted at `localhost:4000`.
+The `--livereload` flag automatically refreshes the browser once Jekyll detects a newly saved file and has finished rendering any changes.

 ## Links

 [Jekyll Documentation](http://jekyllrb.com/docs/)